-Patellofemoral Pain Syndrome (PFS) can refer to a number of injuries resulting from overuse, causing pain around the knee cap (patella).
+Patellofemoral Pain Syndrome (PFPS) can refer to a number of injuries resulting from overuse, causing pain around the knee cap (patella).

 The common presentation is knee pain in association with positions of the knee that result in increased or misdirected mechanical forces between the kneecap and femur.